gkushang/cucumber-html-reporter/README.md

 ```

-The Reporter will automatically parses the Key-Value pair, e.g. App Version: 0.3.2, and will display under <b>Metadata</b>.
-Check out the below HTML preview with metadata and/or snapshot for the above example.
+The Reporter will automatically parses the Key-Value pair, _e.g.
+App Version: 0.3.2_, and will display under <b>Metadata</b>.
+Sample preview report is available below,

 * [HTML Report Preview with Metadata][3]
 * [Report Snapshot with Metadata][8]